KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

 Therefore, we go into further details.

 **Measure definition.** The first step is to create a new measure or rule.
-Select **Measure/Rule Definition** from the contextual menu of the main page, as shown below.
+Select **Measure/Rule** from the contextual menu of the main page, as shown below.

 .. _measureruledefmenu:
 .. figure:: media/image121.png

-    Measure/Rule Definition menu item.
+    Measure/Rule menu item.

 Click on the “Plus” icon to set a new measure/rule.
 A query editor page is opened.
-Note that once the data source is selected, pressing simultaneously the CRTL key and the space bar opens a contextual menu containing the available datasource columns and the database keywords.
-Refer to thefollowing figure to have an example.
+Note that once the data source is selected, pressing simultaneously the CTRL key and the space bar opens a contextual menu containing the available datasource columns and the database keywords.
+Refer to the following figure to have an example.

 .. figure:: media/image122.png